 As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, you should contact the nearest Embassy or Consulate of Nigeria or visit the Nigeria Immigration Service website.
 Visa on arrival services are generally not available.

 HIV/AIDS related entry restrictions may apply to visitors and foreign residents of Nigeria.
 Nigerian authorities may deny entry to foreigners with HIV/AIDS and may require HIV tests for foreigners intending to marry Nigerian citizens.

 The Nigerian immigration authorities have introduced registration requirements for all resident expatriates who are not nationals of the Economic Community of West African States (ECOWAS).
+If you hold a valid Nigerian Residence Permit (CERPAC or Green Card) you will not require a visa to visit Nigeria.
 Contact the nearest Embassy or Consulate of Nigeria for details.

 As the quarantine requirements for yellow fever vaccination differ between countries, we recommend that you check the yellow fever entry requirements for Nigeria and all countries you intend to enter or transit by contacting their foreign missions in Australia.
 Some airlines may require passengers to present a valid yellow fever vaccination certificate before being allowed to board flights out of the country.
 For more information about yellow fever, including Australian re-entry requirements, see the Department of Health website.